 Why is Light Consistency Beneficial For Your Business?

 While some of those benefits may not seem as though they are tangible, they will help create consistent plant products, which ultimately leads to a better quality for your customers.
 Consumers are looking for the highest quality plants, having the best will bring about higher profits and lead to loyal customers.

-> One of the first considerations you need to make is the overall dimension of your grow room.
+One of the first considerations you need to make is the overall dimension of your grow room, grow box or grow tent.
 This will include the benches, racks, aisles, perimeters, and crop canopy.
 It is important to optimize the light consistency of the crop canopy.
 Any of the light that falls into the aisles or shines on equipment is ultimately lost.
 Additionally, this is light that you will be paying for that is lost, only adding to your energy bill.

-> One of the easier ways to consider this project is to imagine it as an irrigation system.
+One of the easier ways to consider this project is to imagine it as an irrigation system.
 If you had overhead sprinklers, and they simply spewed water everywhere but where you wanted it to, you would know this is highly inefficient.